Garden Studio vs Home Office: Why Remote Workers Are Making the Switch

 A home office often starts as a temporary setup - a spare room, a corner of the bedroom, the kitchen table.
 Over time, it becomes permanent.
 And that’s when the friction shows up: noise, interruptions, visual clutter, and a workday that never feels fully finished.

-Not as a trend, but as a practical response: a dedicated space outside the home that creates real separation - without sacrificing comfort.
+That’s why garden studios - and the idea of a dedicated garden office - are growing in popularity.
+Not as a trend, but as a practical response: a dedicated space outside the home that creates physical separation - without sacrificing comfort.

 Why the “spare room office” stops working